nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

+This application is aimed towards convenience store managers who often need to manage their inventories.
+This application will help convenience store managers who:

+* Manage a significant number of information about their suppliers
-* has a need to manage a significant number of contacts
+* Manage a significant number of information about their products
-* prefer desktop apps over other types
-* can type fast
+* Monitor the performance of their suppliers
+* Maintain a streamline communication, ensuring smooth operations and minimizing errors in stock replenishment
+* Regularly order products and prefer a user-friendly interface which could possibly automate their orders
-* prefers typing to mouse interactions
+* prefer a fast, efficient typing interface over mouse or voice commands
-* is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**:

+InvenTrack enables inventory managers to efficiently manage large number of supplier contact information and streamline communication, ensuring smooth operations and minimizing errors in stock replenishment, all through a typing-optimized interface

 ### User stories